Pajamaman/jquery.tabbler/README.md

 Example:

     $("#tabs").tabbler("close", function() {
-        // Do something else
+        // Callback
     });

-#### play - .tabbler("play")
+#### nextTab - .tabbler("nextTab")
-Causes the tabbler to automatically advance through the panels.
+Opens the tabbler to the first panel following the panel that is currently opened, or to the first panel in the tabbler if the panel that is currently opened is the last panel.

 Options:

-    playSpeed - Integer - Default: 5000
-    Set the frequency that the tabbler should automatically advance through the panels.
+    There are no options for this method.

 Example:

-    $("#tabs").tabbler("play", { playSpeed: 2000 });
+    $("#tabs").tabbler("nextTab");

 ### To do

 * Add alternate animation effects, such as slide in from the left or right, or fade in and out
-* Add methods to pause the play() method or to advance manually
+* Add prevTab() method